Bust out your pocket protectors and spectacles: it’s time for the 2023 edition of the Social Media Industry Benchmark Report!

 Live Social Media Benchmarks

-Ready to starting benchmarking your social media performance?
+Ready to start benchmarking your social media performance?
 Check out our Live Benchmark landscapes, where we feature live social media metrics from a sample of companies from each industry represented in this study.
 These landscapes feature hashtag performance, top post types, and so much more on Facebook, Instagram, and Twitter.

 (Oh, and if you’re a Rival IQ customer or in a trial, you can add those stats directly into your Rival IQ account for even more comparisons.)